Penang South Islands Consultancy

 Image source: penangpropertytalk.com, archdaily

 In Q2 2018, Pedro Santa was nominated and selected as a jury panelist for Climate Action SDG in a United Nations event held in Singapore.
-Titled – “Innovation Lab 2018 UNLEASH” – the event served as a Global Innovation Program for all United Nations SDGs.
+Titled: “Innovation Lab 2018 UNLEASH” an event that served as a Global Innovation Program for all United Nations SDGs.
 It hosted talents from across the world to collaborate on solutions incorporating UN SDGs (United Nations Sustainable Development Goals).
 As part of the Jury Panel for Climate Action SDG, Pedro Santa focused on nature-based solutions, blue-green Infrastructure, climate policy, design-engineering-ecology, and interdisciplinary problem-solving.

 Continue reading